-At SOHMA integrative medicine in Long Beach and Lakewood CA we now offer regenerative cellular tissue repair therapy that can help repair the damaged nerves, and may be covered by Medicare.
+At SOHMA integrative medicine in Long Beach CA we now offer regenerative cellular tissue repair therapy that can help repair the damaged nerves, and may be covered by Medicare.

 If you have any questions about Peripheral Neuropathy or Regenerative Cellular Tissue Repair Therapy feel free to ask the helpful staff at SOHMA Integrative Medicine for any further information.